469 Tracker

 Impact

 It also travelled well.
-The work was featured by Premium Times and TechCabal, which mattered because distribution was part of the design problem too.
-The tracker was not just meant to sit online, it was meant to move through public conversation.
+The work was featured by Premium Times and TechCabal.
+That mattered because the tracker was meant to travel, not just sit quietly online.